xmartlabs/fountain-docs/NetworkDataSourceAdapter.md

 }
 ```

-This interface has only one method which is used to fetch each page.
+This interface has only one method which is used to fetch every page.
 The library will invoke it with two parameters:
 - `page`: The page number to be requested.
 - `pageSize`: The page size.
 This parameter must be respected, usually the initial load page size has a different `pageSize` than the other requests.
 *If the server doesn't support a custom `pageSize`, you have to setup the [`PagedList.Config`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html) to use the same page size for all requests.
-You can do it by setting `1` in the [`setInitialLoadSizeHint()`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html#initialLoadSizeHint) method.
+You can do it by setting `pageSize` in the [`setInitialLoadSizeHint()`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html#initialLoadSizeHint) method.
+The `InitialLoadSizeHint` must to be a multiple of the page size.
 This configuration can be set in the [Fountain factory](Fountain.md).*

 ## NetworkDataSourceAdapter